Newborn photography checklist for parents | How to prepare for your in-home session

 What props or accessories do I need?

 If there is anything special that you have bought for the session be sure to put it somewhere obvious so that we don’t forget to use it.
 The same goes for any presents given by friends and family, or the blanket that granny knitted.
-I always bring a long a few hats, blankets, bows and coloured muslins but think that the best accessories are ones that have meaning for you.
+I can bring a long a few hats, blankets, bows and coloured muslins if requested, but think that the best accessories are ones that have meaning for you.

 What temperature should the house be?